0

 Sunset at Clingmans Dome

-The area is subject to clouds and stormy conditions, even in the summer.
-Make sure to check weather conditions at the Dome before committing to your hike.
+I will warn, this area is often cloudy and storm, even in summer, meaning you aren’t guaranteed views.
+I suggested you check weather conditions at the Dome before committing to your hike.
 Arrive early and expect big crowds at the Observation Tower.

 a hiker enjoys 360 degree views from the observation tower at Clingmans Dome